georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Extracting static files storage component as a mictoservice
 -----------------------------------------------------------

+There are few questions that could be raised related to the subject and the actual need for trading Magento builtin media storage based on local disk for a microservice specialized in web asset management.

-Having microservice responsible for storage of all static content and delivery is a happy case that allow developers focus on scaling independently compute and storage systems.
+Having microservice responsible for storage, processing and delivery of all static content is a happy case that allow developers focus on scaling independently compute and storage systems.

-:ref:`Read more about Magento Files Storage Microservice for Magento 2. <mss>`
+:ref:`Read more about Magento Files Storage as a Microservice for Magento 2. <mss>`

-`Subscribe for news related to media storage microservice for Magento. <https://magento.asset42.com/file-storage-service>`_
+`Subscribe for news related to media storage microservice for Magento 2. <https://magento.asset42.com/file-storage-service>`_

 On premises deployment with cloud file storage and CDN in cloud